squinkylabs/SquinkyVCV/docs/shaper.md

 It's best to avoid the "crazy" shapes like folding, and use shapes like "Soft", "Emitter Coupled", or even "Clip".

-When using Shaper this way, he DC filter should be left off.
+When using Shaper this way DC should be removed, so leave the switch in the AC position.
 The 4X oversampling is a good setting to start with, as the more gentle distortions don't tend to generate enough aliasing to require 16X.
 1X might even be fine in many cases.
 Let your ears and your CPU meter be your guide here.

 ### Shaping control voltages

 In the third common use case, the wave-shaper is used to modify a low-frequency control voltage like an LFO or ADSR.
 These CVs might then control any number of parameters.

-When using Shaper to modify control voltages the DC blocking filters must be turned off.
+When using Shaper to modify control voltages the DC blocking filters must be turned off, so switch them to the DC setting.
 Oversampling is also unnecessary here, so set it to 1X to save CPU.

 If you have never tried processing a CV with a waveshaper, be sure to watch the video on that, below.